 These separate financial statements have been prepared in accordance with IFRS Accounting Standards as adopted by the European Union (EU).
+These separate financial statements are preliminary and have not been audited.

 The financial statements are prepared based on a historical cost approach, except where IFRS require a different measurement basis as disclosed in the description of accounting policies below.